gakhov/pdsa/docs/cardinality/hyperloglog.rst

 distinct values in the presence of duplicates.

-This implementation uses the classical algorithm with 32-bit hash function and 4-byte counters.
+This implementation uses the classical algorithm with a 32-bit hash function and 4-byte counters.